 In cases of rape, Uber said, 92 percent of the reported victims were passengers.
-But across the five categories of sexual assault combined, riders account for nearly half (45 percent) of accused parties, Uber said.
+But across the five categories of Uber sexual crimes combined, riders account for nearly half (45 percent) of accused parties, Uber said.

 The report also counted motor vehicle fatalities and fatal physical assaults.
 Among the 19 people killed in assaults in 2017 and 2018, eight were passengers using the Uber platform, seven were drivers using the Uber platform, and four were third parties.
 Fatal physical assault was reported in about 1 in every 122 million U.S. Uber trips.